luanteylo/iops/content/user-guide/execution-backends.md

   executor_options:
     commands:
       submit: "lrms-wrapper sbatch"
-      status: "lrms-wrapper squeue"
+      status: "lrms-wrapper -r {job_id} --custom-format"   # Custom flags: -r instead of -j
-      info: "lrms-wrapper scontrol"
+      info: "lrms-wrapper info {job_id}"
-      cancel: "lrms-wrapper scancel"
+      cancel: "lrms-wrapper kill {job_id}"
+    poll_interval: 10                                       # Check status every 10 seconds
 ```

 This allows IOPS to work with various SLURM configurations and wrapper systems commonly found in HPC environments.
+The `{job_id}` placeholder is replaced with the actual job ID at runtime, giving you complete control over command structure and flags.

+**Notes**:
-**Note**: The `submit` command specified in `executor_options` is a default.
-Individual scripts can override it by specifying their own `submit` in `scripts[].submit`, allowing per-script customization when needed.
+- The `submit` command specified in `executor_options` is a default.
+Individual scripts can override it via `scripts[].submit`.
+- The `{job_id}` placeholder is required for status, info, and cancel commands.
+- The `poll_interval` controls how often (in seconds) IOPS checks job status during execution.
+Default is 30 seconds.

 ## Comparison